skoflay/ProjectManagementHahnSoftware/README.md

 To run tests locally:

-dotnet test
+*dotnet test*

-Note: The testing strategy prioritizes code reliability and critical paths over 100% vanity coverage.
+The testing strategy prioritizes code reliability and critical paths over 100% vanity coverage.

 📝 Final Thoughts

-Every architectural choice was made to prioritize clarity and extensibility.
-This system is built to be easily understood by new developers while providing the robustness required for enterprise evolution.
+*Every architectural choice was made to prioritize clarity and extensibility.
+This system is built to be easily understood by developers while providing the robustness required for enterprise evolution.*